AmberLeeWL/ENGG1340Project/README.md

        <p>Personal finance problems have never stopped especially since the introduction of online shopping which stimulates over million of impulse buying every day.
 As a result, personal finance management becomes a lesson for people with different walks of life.
 It would be great if people can manage their finance records everytime and everywhere efficiently.
 However, different personal finance apps have the edge over each other (e.g. calendar, memo, photo).
 It is difficult for users to choose the best finance management tools among them.
 Therefore, we are going to develop an accounting system which provides the user the most efficient way to manage personal financial status.
 The program can automatically warn the user if the expenses reach the budget.
 Using the program, the user is expected to enjoy some basic functions:

       - To add, delete, edit records
-      - To view the records according to his/her preference
+      - To view the records in both the program or in text file
       - To see his/her own financial reports
-      - To be alerted when expenses reach the budget set
       - Password protection
 </p>